 While most people won’t feel the need for a full structural survey when buying a new build, it’s not unusual for them to arrange what is known as “a snagging survey”.
 It is also sometimes known also as a New Build Assessment or New Build Snagging Survey

 A snagging survey should pick up mainly on minor issues – the most common of which are often with doors and windows that don’t close properly, tiling, skirting boards and plastering, and will not normally need to deal with serious structural problems – though it’s not unknown.

 Again the best person to appoint for a snagging survey is a RICS surveyor.
 In our experience it surprising how many new builds have snagging problems that were not picked up by the builders.
 You, or your surveyor, can then arrange for the developer to correct any defects found.

 Click here to read more about buying a new build property.

 Who should I appoint to carry out my survey?

-Don’t cut corners.
+Whether or not you’re buying the property to live in, or as a buy to let, don’t cut corners.
 Property surveys need to be done properly – and should only be completed by qualified surveyors.

 Most surveyors will be members of the Royal Institute of Chartered Surveyors (RICS) and we suggest that it is a RICS qualified surveyor you need.
 Why?
 That’s because they’re experts, properly trained and in addition have to take out professional indemnity insurance in case of any mistakes.